ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 Nimble will provide base classes that can be derived from to define columns that call a formatting function to render their data as text.

 Nimble will provide several columns that derive from these base classes and provide higher level formatting APIs for specific data types.
-We plan to provide column implementations that can handle the above use cases 1-4 (numeric formatting and static units) in a first pass with 6 (date) coming later.
+We plan to provide column implementations that can handle the above use cases 1-4 (numeric formatting and static units) and 6 (date).

 Clients which require app-specific formatting logic to support above use cases like 5 (custom unit logic) will define custom columns in their application that derive from these base classes.